jhonderquintero/catfinder-API/README.md

 ## General info

-This project is a SPA (SINGLE PAGE APPLICATION) developed in React.js library.
+This project is a REST API developed with Node.js w Typescript, Express and MongoDB.
-This page applied good practices in design, such as responsive, first mobile and Material design.

 ## Technologies